dublr/dublr/DublrAPI.md

 If a buyer buys DUBLR tokens from a sell order, the DUBLR tokens are transferred from the orderbook to the buyer, and the ETH equivalent is transferred from the buyer to the seller, minus market fees.

+Because change is given if the buyer sends an ETH amount that is not a whole multiple of the token price (after fee deduction), the buyer must be able to receive ETH payments.
+In other words, the buyer account must either be a non-contract wallet (an EOA), or a contract that implements one of the payable `receive()` or `fallback()` functions to receive payment.

+Note that there is a limit to the number of sell orders that can be bought per call to `buy()` to prevent uncontrolled resource (gas) consumption DoS attacks, so you may need to call `buy()` multiple times to spend the requested ETH amount on buy orders or minting.
+Any unused amount is refunded to the buyer with a `RefundChange` event issued.
+A refund is also issued if the amount of ETH paid with the call to `buy()` is not an even multiple of the token price (i.e. change is given where appropriate).

 Note that a market taker fee of 0.1% is charged from the ETH order amount, on top of the price of sell orders that are bought from the built-in decentralized exchange (DEX).
-For coins that are minted, the full ETH amount sent by the buyer is collected as a minting fee, and exchanged for DUBLR tokens, similarly to how tokens are exchanged for ETH in an ICO.
+For coins that are minted, the full ETH amount sent by the buyer is collected as a minting fee, and exchanged for DUBLR tokens.

 ## Owner API